Short Pine Creek

 Short Pine Creek is a 3.98 mi long first-order tributary to Long Pine Creek in Rock County, Nebraska.
 This is the only stream of this name in the United States.

+Course

 Short Pine Creek rises on the divide of the Elkhorn River in the Nebraska Sandhills about 4 mile southeast of Winfield School and then flows north-northwest to join Long Pine Creek about 0.5 mile southeast of School No. 69.

 Watershed

 Short Pine Creek drains 22.84 sqmi of area, receives about 23.4 in/year of precipitation, and is about 4.07% forested.